 Five of them—Teresa, Katalina, Guimo, Junie, Sarah, Boy Deo—happily recalled their Quiapo days.
 “Isn’t it a miracle,” Katalina said, “we could talk about our hardships with laughter?”

 “Yes, it truly is,” Teresa quipped, “we are not only alive—which is a daily miracle—but we are also thriving.”
 She elaborated on what she meant; she referred not only to the success that Junie and Boy Deo were having in their respective careers, but also to the expectant mother in Sarah.

 Teresa shared stories of her personal life after Luzie’s death.
 Back in Biringan City, she entertained a couple of suitors.
 But her work as area and community development coordinator took much of her time away from romantic attachments, whether of the seriously committed or the fleeting just-for-fun kind.
 In time, she underwent formation, and eventually took vows, as one among the Theresian Sisters in Tacloban City.

 Before she could continue, Guimo butted in.
 “How about Boy Deo?
 Can we hear your love story?”
 Cheerfulness in Guimo’s banter had not disappeared in all these years.

-Old, but Junie sounded like this was new: “There is a standing scholarship offer from Joey for him to go to the miliary academy.”
+“Or a military general!”
+Junie brought up a rehashed news.
+“There is a standing scholarship offer from Joey for either of us to go to the miliary academy.”